 Section III of our Statement of Faith and our statement on Marriage and Human Sexuality explains that Oak Park Baptist Church believes that all humans are created in the image of God as either male or female.
 We believe that God gave gender distinction to humanity as a good gift.
 While men and women are equal in their dignity and worth, we believe that they are distinct in their roles as seen in passages such as Genesis 1:26-31, Genesis 2:1-24, Ephesians 5:22-33, and Colossians 3:18-19.

 As evidenced by our statement of faith, Oak Park Baptist Church holds a high view of Scripture.
 Therefore, the Bible drives our preaching.
 The main point of our sermons come from the main point of the biblical text.
-Oak Park Baptist Church is dedicated to teaching through books of the Bible from the pulpit, and to remaining true to the text when specific topics are discussed.
+Oak Park Baptist Church is dedicated to teaching through books of the Bible from the pulpit, and to remain true to the text when specific topics are discussed.

 Based on Matthew 7:7-6, Matthew 18:15-17, Galatians 6:1-4, 1 Thessalonians 5:14-15, and other like biblical texts Oak Park Baptist Church practices church discipline.
 The goal of church discipline is three-fold: to be formative, corrective, and restorative.
 We desire to form a godly understanding of life, provide correction where necessary, and restore straying members back into a healthy relationship with other members and Christ.
 Church discipline also serves as a warning to others in the body that they might see sin taken seriously and avoid committing it themselves (1 Timothy 5:20).
 While we will not come knocking our membership’s door each time a person sins, we are committed to the holiness and unity of the church.
 Thus, members found in unrepentant sin will be lovingly pursued following the process Jesus outlines in Matthew 18.